EpiMapper-pipeline/EpiMapper/README.md

-# EpiMapper: A New Tool for Analyzing High Throughput Sequencing from CUT&Tag
+# EpiMapper: A New Tool for Analyzing High-Throughput Sequencing from CUT&Tag
 ## EpiMapper Documentation

 EpiMapper is a complete pipeline for data analysis of epigenomic sequencing.

 ## Download:
 Epimapper is written in Python and can be installed and accessed via the command line.
 It is available for both Linux and macOS.
 You can download this pipeline from the [EpiMapper repository](https://github.com/EpiMapper-pipeline/EpiMapper).

 ## Installation:
 It is highly recommended to create a separate virtual environment for the package to avoid any library conflicts problem.
 You you create virtual environment using the following commands.
 We recommend to use install and use [miniconda/anaconda](https://docs.conda.io/en/latest/miniconda.html).
 Refer to the [Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for tutorials on creating and managing virtual environments.